 GET /morning.htm HTTP/1.1

-Once the HTTP server receives the request from the client, it analyses it and reverts with HTTP response messages.
+Once the HTTP server receives the request from the client, it analyses it and reverts to HTTP response messages.

 The Response message has the following substances: